carinconc/carinconc.github.io/_teaching/2024-spring-teaching-0.md

 At the end of this course, the student should be able to:

 - Understand the basic principles of hardware and software of a computer system.
--	Demonstrate their computational thinking skills by analyzing a problem and presenting an algorithmic solution.
+-	Demonstrate their computational thinking skills by analyzing problems and presenting an algorithmic solution.
 -	Demonstrate their ability to write programs in Python by using basic programming principles, branches, loops, functions, file I/O, and composite data types.